Sridhar-SMN/lalitha_sahasranamam/verse_43.md

 पूता मद्भावमागता: (attained Videha Mukthi realising the never had Janma in first place) मन्मया (Achieved Jivatma Parmatma aikyam)

+And again quoting Adi Shankaracharya here - and the most gratifying word for me in this sloka is Bahavah (many) -  If the Lord says many have attained eternal peace/Shanti following the teachings of this sloka, then it is good enough guarantee for me.

+"Bahavah, many; vita-raga-bhaya-krodhah, who were devoid of attachment, fear and anger; manmayah, who were absorbed in Me, who were knowers of Brahman, who were seers of (their) identity with God; mam upasrithah, who had taken refuge only in Me, the supreme God, i.e. who were steadfast in Knowledge alone; and were putah, purified, who had become supremely sanctified; jnana-tapasa, by the austerity of Knowledge-Knowledge itself, about the supreme Reality, being the austerity; becoming sanctified by that austerity of Knowledge-; agatah, have attained; madbhavam, My state, Goodhood, Liberation.
+The particular mention of 'the austerity of Knowledge' is to indicate that steadfastness in Knowledge does not depend on any other austerity."

 I am guessing even doing our best to follow 4.10 will give us tremendous peace of mind (Shanti) whether or not we get the grand prize of Self Realisation in this very birth.

+### freed from the need to keep it somewhat short to have to post on whatsapp I suddenly find myself at liberty to keep going for pages till i am fully satisfied that I have understood it fully.

 ## 132. निराधारा - Niradhara